 “The mounting recognition and research on distant marriages suggest that sometimes it may be a couple’s only option,” the judge said, referring to spouses who serve in the military or who are posted to a job in a different city.

-And, as Andrea F. Siegel reports for the Baltimore Sun, the same goes for when the couple goes through divorce.
-Maryland generally recognizes marriages performed in other states and countries - including those where one spouse participated in the ceremony by telephone.
+And, as Andrea F. Siegel reports for the Baltimore Sun, the same goes for when the couple goes through a divorce.
+Maryland generally recognizes marriages performed in other states and countries – including those where one spouse participated in the ceremony by telephone.